The Vermont Statutes Online

 NOTE: The Vermont Statutes Online is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience.

 NOTE: The online version of the Vermont Statutes does NOT yet include the actions of the 2023 legislative session.
 The 2023 updates should be available by the end of October.

 Subchapter 004 : ENFORCEMENT AND PENALTIES(Cite as: 32 V.S.A. § 9816)

 § 9816.
 Suspension or revocation of certificates; appeal

-(a) The Commissioner may, after notice and hearing, suspend or revoke the license of any person required to collect the tax or may refuse to issue or renew any registration for failure to comply with this chapter or with any pertinent rules promulgated hereunder.
+(a) The Commissioner may, after notice and hearing, suspend or revoke the license of any person required to collect the tax or may refuse to issue or renew any registration for failure to comply with this chapter or with any pertinent rules adopted under this chapter.

-(b) Any person required to collect the tax aggrieved by a suspension, revocation, or refusal may appeal therefrom to any Superior judge within 10 days after written notice of the suspension, revocation, or refusal has been mailed or delivered to him or her.
-The Superior judge or another Superior judge designated by the administrative judge shall hear the appeal forthwith.
+(b) Any person required to collect the tax aggrieved by a suspension, revocation, or refusal may appeal to any Superior judge within 10 days after written notice of the suspension, revocation, or refusal has been mailed or delivered to the person.
+The Superior judge or another Superior judge designated by the Chief Superior Judge shall hear the appeal immediately.

-(c) If the appealing person required to collect the tax files with the Superior judge to whom he or she appeals a bond running to the State with a surety company authorized to do business in this State as surety in such sum as the Superior judge shall fix, conditioned upon the payment of all taxes due under this chapter and to become due during the pendency of the appeal, then the suspension or revocation shall be inoperative during the appeal.
+(c) If the appealing person required to collect the tax files with the Superior judge to whom the person appeals a bond running to the State with a surety company authorized to do business in this State as surety in a sum as the Superior judge shall fix, conditioned upon the payment of all taxes due under this chapter and to become due during the pendency of the appeal, then the suspension or revocation shall be inoperative during the appeal.

-(d) On an appeal from the refusal of the Commissioner to issue or renew a certificate of authority, the Commissioner shall issue or renew the registration during the pendency of the appeal if the aforesaid bond is filed.
+(d) On an appeal from the refusal of the Commissioner to issue or renew a certificate of authority, the Commissioner shall issue or renew the registration during the pendency of the appeal if the bond under subsection (c) of this section is filed.